FreecoDAO/OpenManus/README.md

 Enjoy your own agent with OpenManus!

+We're also excited to introduce# FreEco.ai Platform (Enhanced OpenManus)

+**AI-Powered Vegan Wellness Coach & Personal Organic Shopping Assistant**

+> Built on OpenManus with advanced multi-model orchestration, planning, and multimodal capabilities.

+---

+## 🌱 About FreEco.ai

+FreEco.ai combines cutting-edge AI agent technology with wellness coaching and intelligent shopping assistance for the vegan and organic lifestyle community.
+See [FREECO_AI_README.md](FREECO_AI_README.md) for the full FreEco.ai overview.

+---

-We're also excited to introduce [OpenManus-RL](https://github.com/OpenManus/OpenManus-RL), an open-source project dedicated to reinforcement learning (RL)- based (such as GRPO) tuning methods for LLM agents, developed collaboratively by researchers from UIUC and OpenManus.
+# OpenManus (Technical Documentation)-RL](https://github.com/OpenManus/OpenManus-RL), an open-source project dedicated to reinforcement learning (RL)- based (such as GRPO) tuning methods for LLM agents, developed collaboratively by researchers from UIUC and OpenManus.

 ## Project Demo